Amiitesh-tsp/C_Programming_Language/README.md

 gcc filename.c
 ```
 This will return a executable file **a.out**.\
-In Linux run ir using,
+In Linux run it using,
 ```bash
 ./a.out
 ```